Supreme Court sends gay wedding cake dispute back to state courts

 Boyden Gray, a Washington, D.C., lawyer representing the Oregon bakers, said the Supreme Court should decide whether its 2015 gay marriage ruling "can be wielded as a shield in defense of same-sex unions but also — as in this case — a sword to attack others for adhering to traditional religious beliefs about marriage."

-As Jack Phillips of Masterpiece Cake did, the Kleins argued that their custom cakes are works of art deserving to be protected as free expression under the First Amendment.
+As Jack Phillips of Masterpiece Cake did, the Kleins argued that their custom cakes are works of art deserving of protection as free expression under the First Amendment.
 Requiring them to bake a cake for a same-sex wedding, they said, would force them to express a view they oppose.

 The state urged the Supreme Court not to take the case, arguing that the lower courts ruled correctly.
 "Baking is conduct, not speech," the state said in its court filings.
 "A bakery open to the public has no right to discriminate against customers on the basis of their sexual orientation."